Los Angeles Construction Litigation Attorney

 Finally, many people do not like the arbitration process because of the limited scope of review of an arbitration award.
 While a capricious judge or jury can be attacked by an appeal, a bad arbitration award can only be vacated based upon very limited grounds and for a very limited period of time.
 Notwithstanding this, from an errors and omissions standpoint, arbitration will be preferred because it will tend to limit one's exposure since an arbitration award is generally going to be substantially less than a jury award.

-Call us at (888) 577-1518 or contact us online for assistance!
+Call us at (888) 577-1518 or contact us online to speak to a Los Angeles construction lawyer and get your free consultation!

 Changes to Lien Releases